shunf4/presentation-auto-breadcrumbs/README.md

 ## Automatically Add Breadcrumbs and TOC

 This is a Python macro supporting OpenOffice or LibreOffice Impression presentation documents.
-It automatically adds breadcrumbs and TOC according to the directive you added in the document.
+It automatically adds breadcrumbs and TOC and agenda slides, according to the directive you added in the document.

 ### Install